 This course builds on the skills developed in WHCP614 Management Communication with a focus on the tools and techniques of advanced persuasion for business leaders.
-This courses follows the seminar-style of the first Management Communication course, and allows students choice of content and speaking topics.
-(Spring 2017)
+This course follows the seminar-style of the first Management Communication course and allows students choice of content and speaking topics.
+(Spring 2022 PH, Fall 2021 SF)